edgedb/edgedb/docs/guides/deployment/fly_io.rst

 From external application
 -------------------------

-For already deployed instances, you will need to modify the config of your Fly.io app to work with EdgeDB on a different port.
+If you need to access EdgeDB from outside the Fly.io network, you'll need to configure the Fly.io proxy to let external connections in.

-Let's save a new config in an empty directory with the ``EDB_APP`` local environment variable we made:
+First, save the EdgeDB app config in an **empty directory**:

 .. code-block:: bash